A budgeting app can be very helpful whether you’re new to budgeting altogether or your current method just isn’t working for you.

 |Bill Reminders.
 You can set up bill reminders in the app for you, your partner or both up to a week before a bill is due.
 You can also use the “Bills” tab to see upcoming payments on the calendar.||Planning.
 While the app offers an intuitive budget section, there isn’t a clear way to set up a savings goal, and Honeydue doesn’t prompt you to assign your money before it’s spent.
 While it makes communication easy, you will have to plan out your monthly budget ahead of time for the best results.|

 If you think Honeydue sounds like a good fit for you and your partner, check out our full review of the free budgeting app.

 No matter how you decide to budget your money, keeping track of your spending and expenses is a crucial step toward financial success.

 After researching each of these apps and trying them out myself, I found that Mint is one of the best free budgeting apps for simple expense tracking.
-But if you’re more focused on watching your investments or planning for retirement, Personal Capital will likely be a better budgeting app for you.
+But if you’re more focused on watching your investments or planning for retirement, Empower will likely be a better budgeting app for you.